 It should become instinctive for teens to:

-These habits can help keep teens safe, no matter what type of car they are driving.
+These habits can help keep young drivers safe, no matter what type of car they are driving.
 Parents should take action to correct bad habits if they learn that their teen is not driving safely.
 Road safety is every bit as much of the parent’s responsibility as it is their teen driver’s.
 Before you give your teenager the keys to the car, they should know the rules of safe driving.
 They should also know what to do if they encounter an unsafe driver or are in a crash.

 No matter how safe your teen driver is behind the wheel, they cannot control what other drivers do on the road.
 Motorists are becoming increasingly more reckless, raising the risk that your teen can suffer injuries in a car accident.